gitCavendish/flow-chart/README.md

-## A flowchart that may help me understanding how cookies and sessions work.
+## A flowchart that may help me understanding how cookies and session work.
 * I made it by using [draw.io](https://www.draw.io/), a great free flowchart tool.